scio-labs/inkathon/README.md

 ---

-This is an opinionated boilerplate/starterkit/scaffold to get up and running with smart contract & dApp development in the substrate-ecosystem.
+This is an opinionated boilerplate/starterkit/scaffold to get up and running with smart contract & dApp development in the Substrate ecosystem.

 It also comes in handy for hackathons. 👀